 When do I use the Phonological Process Checklist I?

-has a Consonant Summary table on p.
-3 of the Articulation Inventory.
-The sounds on this summary are divided into Stops, Glides, Fricatives, etc. When you fill out this chart, you'll begin to see error patterns.
+has a Consonant Singleton Summary table on p.
+2 of the Articulation Response Form.
+The sounds on this summary include Stops, Glides, Fricatives, etc. When filling out this chart, you'll begin to see error patterns.
 This makes it very easy to decide whether or not to use the Phonological Process Checklist.

-You use Checklist II in conjunction with the Phonological Process Probes found in the back of the easel.
-It is meant for children with severe phonological disorders.
-Additionally, you may use Checklist II as a re-test for specific processes that you are presently treating.
-For example, you may have identified Gliding and Fronting as active processes and are intervening using a cycles approach.
-You can simply go back and probe those specific processes without having to administer the entire assessment.
+Use Checklist in conjunction with the Phonological Process Probes found in the back of the easel.
+It is very helpful in assessing children with severe phonological disorders.
+Additionally, Checklist II is useful as a re-test for specific processes you are presently treating.
+For example, if you have identified Gliding and Fronting as active processes and are intervening using a cycles approach, you can go back and probe these processes without having to administer the entire assessment.

 Yes.
 There are reproducible checklists for Backing, Initial Consonant Deletion, Stridency Deletion, and Consonant Harmony in the appendices of the

 manual.
 These inventories do not have normative data but can identify active processes (>40%).

 to other articulation tests?

 were significant beyond p<.01 for all raw scores, standard scores, and percentile ranks.